Close

 “No creed but Christ.
 No book but the Bible.
 No name but the divine name.
 Where Scripture speaks, we speak.
 Where Scripture is silent, we are silent.
 In essentials unity; in opinions liberty; in all things love.
 We are not the only Christians, but we are Christians only.”

-• Let Us Get READY
+• Let Us Get Ready

 Bible Study at 7:00 P.M.
 Wednesdays